-The Office of Academic Advisement offers help with class attendance issues, dropping/adding courses; off-campus and summer school study; declaration of majors and minors; cross-registration at SEPCHE (Southeastern Pennsylvania Consortium for Higher Education) schools; as well as general academic advice and direction.
+The Academic Advisement offers help with class attendance issues, dropping/adding courses; off-campus and summer school study; declaration of majors and minors; cross-registration at SEPCHE (Southeastern Pennsylvania Consortium for Higher Education) schools; as well as general academic advice and direction.

 - Undeclared Major Advisement: Students who have not chosen a major receive preregistration and course sequence advice from the Office of Academic Advisement.

 - Class Attendance: Each student is expected to exercise reasonable judgment regarding class attendance and is accountable for all work missed because of absence.
 For students who are absent due to medical or other emergencies, the student must contact the director of Academic Advisement.